Central African Rep.

 - Nominator contact details;

-- Nominee contact details (self nominations are not accepted) and general information on the nominee, including the country where she has been working and living in the past 2 years;
+- Nominee contact details (self nominations and nominations from jury members are not accepted) and general information on the nominee, including the country where she has been working and living in the past 2 years;

 - Authorization from the nominee (i.e. the candidate) to process her personal data for the purposes of her nomination, in conformity to Art.
 13 of the Italian Legislative Decree 196/2003.
 This authorization can only be submitted through the online platform.
 The privacy authorization form is available for download in the section ‘nominee’s personal data’.
 The form must be filled in and signed by the candidate and then uploaded onto the on-line platform;